 The Dariyapur Dokra fair is arranged by Dariyapur Dokra Artisans’ Cooperative Industrial Society Limited.
 The Dokra fair was a grand affair for the villagers.
 They had displayed all their items for the visitors to see.
 The villagers were all of the Karmakar castes and their craftsmanship is indeed notable.

 We were very warmly welcomed by one such family, Mangal Karmakar who took us to his house and displayed their craft to us.
 There were such beautiful artifacts with intricate and vivid designs.
 All the members of the family are involved in making the craft.
 Mangalda’s son also helped him in making these pieces of art.
 He was quite young, barely 12 years of age, but the articles that he made were simply beautiful.

-The village had a kiln where they bake the moulds.
+The village had a kiln where they heat and bake the moulds.
 There was an old kiln which is open and there is a newer one which is closed and less polluting.
 The villagers are now using the new kiln as it emits lesser smoke.

 Also, a single mould is used for a single product only.
 Overall, turning the brass into this exquisite piece of artwork requires a lot of sweat and work besides skill and concentration.